 Then copy your .mer runtime application to the internal storage of the PanelView Plus.

 Load the application, and set it’s defaults, and in most cases you’ll also want to go back into terminal settings and setup the startup options as well.

 I hope the above information on how to use a USB memory stick to transfer runtime files to your PanelView Plus was helpful.

-If you have any comments, questions, or suggestions, please feel free to share them with us by using the “Leave a reply” form at the bottom of the page.
+If you have any comments, questions, or suggestions, please feel free to share them with us by using the “post a comment or question” link below.